Wuchang: Fallen Feathers: Release

 Wuchang: Fallen Feathers was released for PC (Windows), PlayStation 5, and Xbox Series X/S on 24 July 2025.
 It launched as a Day One release on the subscription service Xbox Game Pass.
+It was available as one of the monthly games on the subscription service PlayStation Plus in May 2026.

 Leenzee unveiled Wuchang: Fallen Feathers with a gameplay showcase during Bilibili's High Energy Video Game Festival (高能电玩节) on 17 September 2021.
 At the time, the game had been in development for about a year and a half.
-Following the initial reveal, 505 Games took notice and, after discussions with Xia Siyuan, the company's senior management unanimously decided to sign the game.
+505 Games took notice of the game following its initial reveal, so the company's senior management engaged in communications with Xia Siyuan and unanimously decided to sign the game.
 During the Xbox Games Showcase in June 2024, Leenzee and 505 Games released a trailer revealing a 2025 release window.
-In March 2025, they confirmed a summer 2025 launch on the social media channels for the game.
+In March 2025, they confirmed a summer 2025 launch on social media.
 In April 2025, they released a trailer announcing the release date as 24 July 2025.

 For the launch, Wuchang: Fallen Feathers received a Standard Edition and a Deluxe Edition.
 The latter adds extra in-game content comprising four costume sets (Tiger of Fortune, Draconic Resurgence, Soul Ritual Robe, and Overlord's Regalia), four weapons (Watcher's Gaze, Dragoncoil Lance, Eternal Sovereignty, and Moonlight Dragon), and a skill upgrade item.
+In post-release updates, the game was expanded with additional in-game content comprising various other costume sets, costume pieces, and weapons.
 The game became available for pre-order starting 29 April 2025.
 Two costume sets (Night Spectre and White Spectre), a weapon (Vermillion War Club), and a skill upgrade item were in-game bonus incentives for pre-ordering.

-For the launch, Wuchang: Fallen Feathers received the Day One Edition as its physical version.
+For the launch, Wuchang: Fallen Feathers received the Day One Edition as its physical standard version.
 The edition includes a voucher code to redeem extra in-game content comprising two costume sets (Night Spectre and White Spectre), a weapon (Vermillion War Club), and a skill upgrade item.
 It is available for PlayStation 5 and Xbox Series X.

 Official merchandise for Wuchang: Fallen Feathers was created.
-The game's music collection was produced in three editions.
-Each edition includes a music CD, a metal case, a tracklist, and one or more additional collectible items; the Collector's Edition features a protagonist figurine as one of the collectibles.
-Several themed gaming controllers were produced in collaboration with different brands.
+A music collection was produced in three editions.
+Each of these editions includes a music CD, a metal case, a tracklist, and one or more additional collectible items; the Collector's Edition features a protagonist figurine as one of the collectibles.
+Separately, a soundtrack on vinyl was produced in two editions.
+Gaming controllers were produced in various thematic designs.